Skip to content

 There are two levels of recognition in Sports:

-• Junior County Colours Badge awarded for outstanding achievement and commitment at the junior level.
+• Junior County Colours Badge for years 7 & 8 awarded for outstanding achievement and commitment at the junior level.

-• Full County Colours Tie awarded to students who demonstrate excellence and dedication at the highest level of school sport.
+• Full County Colours Tie for years 9-13 awarded to students who demonstrate excellence and dedication at the highest level of school sport.

 To be eligible for these awards, students must meet two key criteria: